Boniwayne/Boniwayne/README.md

-- 👋 Hi, I’m @Boniwayne
+- 👋 Hi, I’m @Boniwayne, I want to make the world better with code.
-- 👀 I’m interested in ...
+- 👀 I’m interested in web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any opensource projects.
-- 📫 How to reach me ...
+- 📫 How to reach me (https://github.com/Boniwayne)

 <!---
 Boniwayne/Boniwayne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.